Krabi – Documentation

 If you use the membership Portal, the Scroll to Top and the Portal buttons will be in the same place, the bottom right of your website.
 You might not see the Scroll to Top button as it will be behind the Portal one.
 Decide which one to keep.
 I will think about more options to keep both in the future.
 Let me know what you think.

-You can change the favicon in Ghost from Admin > General > PUBLICATION IDENTITY > Publication icon.
+You can change the favicon from the Ghost admin Settings > Design & branding > Brand > Publication icon.

 Social Sharing Icons